 What Is Bromine?

-Bromine is a chemical element that eliminates bacteria and microbes that accumulate in the spa.
+Bromine is a chemical element that eliminates bacteria and microbes that accumulate in the hot-tub.
 Bromine is especially recommended for high temperatures, especially for spas or (highly) heated pools.
 While chlorine loses its effectiveness as the temperature rises.
 It makes bromine a very popular choice for spa treatment.
 A lot of people also feel bromine less irritant than bromine.
 So, it's a very good choice if you're looking for a chlorine free alternative.

 Analysis of the Water